Blaineworld/e-nglish/README.md

 - `string` - stores a sequence of values, which normally represent text
 - `array` - stores multiple values of a specific type in an imaginary one-or-more-dimensional grid
-- `matrix` - essentially the same concept as an array, but it can cover any range of indexes (normally starting at 1) and can be rotated in increments of 90 degrees
+- `matrix` - essentially the same basic idea as an array, but it can cover any range of indexes (normally starting at 1) and can be rotated in increments of 90 degrees
 - `tuple` - similar to an array, but with multiple types